Free shipping on orders over $99*

 Is your medicine cabinet filled with bottles of prescription medication from years gone by?
 It might be time to take an inventory of your stock and get rid of the expired drugs.

 Drugs are chemical compounds that break down over time, and expiration dates ensure that you use the medication before this breakdown begins.
 Thus, it’s absolutely vital not to use expired medication or healthcare products of any kind.
-At the same time, it’s important to dispose of unused and expired drugs in the safest way possible to ensure no harm comes to people, animals, or the environment.
+At the same time, it’s essential to dispose of unused and expired drugs safely to ensure no harm to people, animals, or the environment.

-The most basic piece of advice is to never, ever flush your prescription or over-the-counter medications down the toilet.
+The most basic advice is never to flush your prescription or over-the-counter medications down the toilet.

 When drugs are flushed, they can easily enter the public water system, creating the potential for disaster.
-If you have a septic tank, flushed medication can soak into the ground and end up in ground water.
-For those of you in cities and towns where you’re connected to a wastewater treatment plant, drugs can pass through treatment and end up in lakes, rivers, and streams and eventually end up in community drinking water.
+If you have a septic tank, flushed medication can soak into the ground and end up in groundwater.
+For those of you in cities and towns connected to a wastewater treatment plant, drugs can pass through treatment, end up in lakes, rivers, and streams, and eventually end up in community drinking water.
 Unfortunately, these treatment plants are not usually capable of filtering out medication.

-• In Israel, every HMO clinic offers an expired prescription medication drop box for easy disposal.
-In the U.S., many clinics and pharmacies offer this option, as well.
+• Many clinics and pharmacies in the U.S. offer an expired prescription medication drop box for easy disposal.
 You can find a location near you by using DisposeMyMeds.org.

-• Contact your city or county governments to ask about approved collection options like community-run household hazardous waste collection events.
+• Contact your city or county governments to ask about approved collection options, such as community-run household hazardous waste collection events.
 If you can’t find one in your town, consider setting up your own Hazardous Waste Collection Day.

 If you want to dispose of your prescription drugs at home, follow these steps to ensure that children, pets, and the environment don’t suffer.